jhudson357/udemy-js-algos-data-structures/data-structures/singly-linked-lists/notes.md

 - Set prev to be the value of the node variable
 - Set the node variable to be the value of the next variable
 - Once you have finished looping, return the list

+**Big O of Singly Linked Lists**
+Insertion - O(1)
+Removal - It depends...
+O(1) or O(N)
+Searching - O(N)
+Access - O(N)

+**Recap**
+- Singly linked lists are an excellent alternative to arrays when insertion and deletion at the beginning are frequently required
+- Arrays contain a built in index whereas Linked lists do not
+- The idea of a list data structure that consists of nodes is the foundation for other data structures like Stacks and Queues